IbeVanmeenen/web-starters/medium-web-starter/README.md

 Hologram is used to create our styleguide.
 You can find the styleguide at `/dist/styleguide/index.html`.
 The styleguides content is written in the scss files themself.

 ### Index.html
-The index.html is the base-html file of the starter-kit.
+The index.html is the base-html file of the Medium Web Starter.
 It includes the bare-minimal to get you going.

 ### Editor config
 There is also a **.editorconfig** file present to ensure code-consistency throughout your files.